-The University of Melbourne is recognised world-wide as a centre of research excellence.
-Our researchers regularly publish in major international journals such as Nature and Science, and this research is widely reported in Australian and international media, including the ABC, the BBC and the New York Times.
-Read about our amazing research on Pursuit.
+The University of Melbourne is recognised worldwide as a centre of research excellence.
+Our researchers regularly publish in major international journals such as Nature and Science, and our research is widely reported in Australian and international media, including the ABC, the BBC and the New York Times.
+Read about our research for yourself on Pursuit.

 See the world

-As a PhD student you’re eligible to apply for funding to attend an overseas conference to present your work and meet the world-leading researchers in your chosen field.
+As a PhD student you can apply for funding to attend an overseas conference to present your work and meet the world-leading researchers in your chosen field.

-Depending on your area of research, you may also travel for fieldwork, visits to collaborating labs interstate or overseas, or for other research events or symposiums.
+Depending on your area of research, you may also travel for fieldwork, visit collaborating labs interstate or overseas, or attend other research events or symposiums.

 Let the world come to you

-Regular seminars introduce the latest thinking in specialised areas of science, and each year the University hosts several eminent international researchers through our Miegunyah Visiting Fellows Program.
+Regular seminars introduce the latest thinking in specialised areas of science, and each year the University hosts eminent international researchers through our visiting fellows programs.

-After you submit your thesis, you may get the opportunity to complete a significant industry placement in an area relevant to your potential career destination, through the Specialist Certificate in Research Practice for Scientists, where you’ll build a valuable professional network, further develop your employability skills, and gain a greater understanding of career planning and employer expectations.
+After you submit your thesis, you can choose to complete a significant industry placement in an area relevant to your potential career destination, through the Specialist Certificate in Research Practice for Scientists.
+This will give you the chance to build a valuable professional network, further develop your employability skills, and gain a greater understanding of career planning and employer expectations.

 Access extracurricular services and programs that will help you to develop the skills you need to succeed – for example the Three Minute Thesis competition and Thesis Boot Camp.
 You’ll also have access to a wide range of workshops on topics such as managing your data and science communication.

-While you’re studying with us, why not take advantage of the many opportunities available for you to get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
+While you’re studying with us, why not get involved with volunteering to extend your learning opportunities, connect with communities, and enhance your employability.
 One opportunity for volunteering is through the Science Student Ambassadors program.